j0lol/quark-random-ports/README.md

 # Quark Ports

 Hi!
-These are my personal quark ports in Quilt using java.
+These are my quark ports in Quilt using java.
 I'll port to kotlin eventually so it can be merged with the other quark port.

 ## Port list
 - [ ] Management